theaussiepom/kiosk-retropie/docs/architecture.md

 4. `scripts/install.sh` installs packages and copies scripts/units into their installed locations, enables the required services/timers, then writes the installed marker.

-Re-running install without reflashing is supported by deleting the marker file and restarting the unit.
+If you want to re-run install without reflashing, delete the marker file and restart the unit.

 ## Mode ownership and display

-Both modes start X explicitly via `xinit` and run on fixed VTs:
+Both modes start the X server (Xorg) explicitly via `xinit` and run on fixed VTs (virtual terminals):

 - HA kiosk: VT7 (`RETRO_HA_X_VT`, default `7`)
 - Retro mode: VT8 (`RETRO_HA_RETRO_X_VT`, default `8`)